 In Key Stage 1, Children are taught to read during their daily Read Write Inc phonics session and receive at least 5 sessions per week.
 The Read Write Inc phonics programme texts are of graded difficulty and are closely matched to the phonic knowledge of the children.
 During these sessions, children are also taught comprehension skills.
 All sessions take place in a group no bigger than 15 children.

 Once children complete the Read Write Inc phonics programme, children will move away from book scheme books and into a whole class/group reading lesson that mimics the format of Key Stage 2 at an age-appropriate level.

-In Key Stage 2, children receive at least 3 whole class reading sessions per week.
+In Key Stage 2, children receive at least four whole class reading sessions per week.
 These sessions provide opportunities for children to develop their independent reading skills, inference skills and comprehension skills.
-Each week children will complete a ‘Reading in Class’ session where children apply their inference skills to new contexts such as images, video clips and advertisements.
+As well as using written texts to support reading skill development, children are also given the opportunity to apply their inference skills to new contexts such as images, video clips and advertisements

 At Featherstone Primary School, cursive handwriting style is taught from Reception.
 The aim is to ensure all children are joining their letters by the end of Year 2.
 This is then consolidated throughout Key Stage 2.

 Once children in Key Stage 1 have completed the Read Write Inc phonics programme, they will move on to daily spelling sessions.
 These sessions teach the spelling objectives prescribed for each year group and consolidate the good phonic knowledge taught by the Read Write Inc phonics programme.